Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 42
-## 42] In the current directory there is a file called netstat.out.
+> In the current directory there is a file called netstat.out.
 Print all the IPv4 listening ports sorted from the higher to lower.

 ```
 cat netstat.out | grep -w "LISTEN" | awk '{print $4}' | cut -d":" -f2 |  sort -rn